platformsh/platformsh-docs/docs/src/guides/symfony/environment-variables.md

 - `DATABASE_PASSWORD`: The database password

 {{< note title="Tip">}}

-The database version and a default charset is included in the database URL.
-Override them using the `DATABASE_VERSION` and `DATABASE_CHARSET` environment variables respectively.
+The database version and a default charset are included in the database URL.
+To override them, use the `DATABASE_VERSION` and `DATABASE_CHARSET` environment variables respectively.

 {{< /note >}}

 ### PostgreSQL

 The [PostgreSQL](/add-services/postgresql) configuration is exposed via the following environment variables (where `DATABASE` is the upper-cased version of the key defined in the relationship):

-- `DATABASE_URL`: The database URL (in the PHP or Go format depending on your application)
+- `DATABASE_URL`: The database URL (in PHP or Go format depending on your app)
 - `DATABASE_SERVER`: The database server
 - `DATABASE_DRIVER`: The database driver
 - `DATABASE_VERSION`: The database version